Cambuchi/blog-src/content/posts/my-first-post.md

 Before we get started, make sure you have a [GitHub](https://github.com "GitHub") account.
 It's free, easy to set up, and incredibly useful.

 1. The first step is to create two repositories in GitHub.
 One for the files you use to generate your website and the other for serving your static website files.
+Make sure both are public and empty.

    **Repo #1:** `<your-website-build>`